-In 2000, PANDORA’s charm bracelet concept was first launched in the Danish market.
-Consumers embraced the concept, and in the following years, driven by a growing and encouraging demand, the company began to expand internationally, entering new markets such as the United States in 2003 – today the company’s largest market – and Germany and Australia in 2004.
+In 2000, Pandora’s charm bracelet concept was first launched in the Danish market.
+Consumers embraced the concept, and in the following years, driven by growing demand, the company began to expand internationally, entering new markets such as the United States in 2003 – today the company’s largest market – and Germany and Australia in 2004.

-PANDORA operates and manages a vertically integrated business model from in-house design and production to global marketing and direct distribution in most markets.
-PANDORA’s products are sold in more than 100 countries on six continents through approximately 8,100 points of sale, including approximately 2,100 concept stores.
+Pandora operates and manages a vertically integrated business model from in-house design and production to global marketing and direct distribution in most markets.
+Pandora’s products are available in more than 100 countries on six continents through around 7,500 points of sale, including more than 2,700 concept stores.

 Pandora employs more than 26,000 people, of whom more than 11,000 are located in Thailand.